franticspider/seq24plus/README.md

 If you add new .cpp or .h files, you'll need to modify Makefile.am, and then run ./configure to generate Makefile.in and Makefile

+###Autotools notes

+the seq24 program is called seq24plus in this project.
+This is done by renaming the `seq24` to `seq24plus` in Makefile.am.
+Then to compile, do

+    autoreconf --install

 ###Compiling for debug

 The way to do this is to pass the debug flags to the configure command like this: